 Digital experience should lead to higher satisfaction and engagement among customers.
 However, getting there requires a process, going through certain stages of maturity as a digital business.
 Our goal should be to move from a position of reacting to customer events to being proactive and ensuring positive customer experiences in the first place.

-Video Transcript: Digital Experience: Stages of Excellence
+Digital Experience: Stages of Excellence

 As someone who’s dealing with digital disruption, you no doubt know that there are many challenges.
 Challenges to managing the digital experience, changing the way in which your customers interact with you.